dbochicchio/vera/OpenSprinkler/README.md

 Master device has support to set Rain Delay via *urn:bochicchio-com:serviceId:OpenSprinkler1 SetRainDelay* passing *newRainDelay* (date and time in epoch format)

 # OpenLuup/ALTUI
 The devices are working and supported under OpenLuup and ALTUI.
-In this case, just be sure the get the base service file from Vera (automatic if you have the Vera Bridge installed).
+In this case, if you're using an old version, just be sure the get the base service file from Vera (automatically done if you have the Vera Bridge installed).

 # Support
 If you need more help, please post it on Vera's forum and tag me (@therealdb).